populationgenomics/talos/README.md

 ## Reanalysis

 The heart of Talos's utility is in enabling explicit re-analysis, which is done in two key ways.
 Each of these is enabled through accumulating data over a number of runs, then leveraging cumulative data to remove redundant results.
 This helps ensure a curator's time is used as effectively as possible, by not presenting the same variants each time Talos runs.

 ### Gene Panel/ROI

 [PanelApp](https://panelapp.agha.umccr.org/) is the primary source of Gene information used in Talos.
-For each analysis we query for the current content of the [Mendeliome Panel](https://panelapp.agha.umccr.org/panels/137/), containing all genes associated with Mendelian disease, other than those associated with unintended diagnoses (see [the complementary Incidentalome](https://panelapp.agha.umccr.org/panels/126/)).
-From this Panel, we obtain all 'Green' genes and their associated Modes Of Inheritance (MOI).
+For each analysis we query for the current content of the [Mendeliome Panel](https://panelapp.agha.umccr.org/panels/137/), containing all genes associated with Mendelian disease, other than those associated with unintended diagnoses ( see [the complementary Incidentalome](https://panelapp.agha.umccr.org/panels/126/)).
+From this Panel, we obtain all ' Green' genes and their associated Modes Of Inheritance (MOI).
 Optionally we can add additional panels which will be integrated alongside the Mendeliome content.

 Prior data can be provided in JSON format, containing all genes which have previously formed part of the ROI, and a list of all panels on which they have previously been seen.
 A gene will be treated as `New` if either it has never been seen